-Below you can see a summary of the plans offered by the providers we have described in this article.
+Below you can see a summary of the best Florida dental insurance plans offered by the providers we have described in this article.
 For more details you'll need to request a quote directly, since policy terms and premiums will vary depending on your age and location.

 |Provider||Type(s) of plan offered||Special features|

 |Florida Blue||HMO & PPO||Available for children, adults and seniors; rollover of unused calendar year maximum|

 |Delta Dental||HMO & PPO||Extensive network of participating dentists in Florida with negotiated discounts|

 |MetLife||PPO||Negotiated discounts for network dentists; up to $2,000 annual limit|

 |Humana||HMO, PPO, Dental savings||Wide variety of plans; monthly and annual payment options; discounts on vision, hearing, etc.|

 |Guardian||HMO & PPO||Out-of-pocket maximums for children on HMO; increasing annual maximums on PPO|